-Original: SourceGoing by the definition, a synthesis essay constitutes of combining ideas from different sources and making correlations to write an essay.
-These sources could be in the form of articles, fictional stories, lectures, interviews, or even research studies.
+Original: SourceGoing by definition, a synthesis essay consists of combining ideas from different sources and making correlations to write an essay.
+These sources could be articles, fictional stories, lectures, interviews, or even research studies.

 In this article, we will take you through nine solid tips for writing a synthesis essay, along with X topic ideas to get you started.

 How to Write a Synthesis Essay: 9 Tips to Succeed